-Kenyon jokingly states that she only owns three pieces of clothing that are not black (a white chemise for Ren faires and two pairs of jeans) and fans have noted her obsession with this wardrobe choice.
-She has described her personal style as what happens to Goth when it gets older, and claims that her obsession with wearing all black happened when her mother refused to buy her a black velvet dress when she was in first grade.
+Sherrilyn has described her personal style as what happens to Goth when it gets old, and claims that her obsession with wearing black happened when her mother refused to buy her a black velvet dress when she was in first grade.
 This she blames over the fact that her mother’s favorite show was the Addam’s Family.

 Over the years and due to what she humorously calls “her children’s need to eat,” Sherrilyn has worked a variety of jobs: D.J., photographer (her publishing credits include the Washington Post), store clerk, cook, baker, dollmaker, painter, camerawoman, secretary, receptionist, freelance journalist, janitor, waitress, teacher, ditch-digger, psychic, web designer, programmer, and bookseller.